Skip to main content

 Founder, HeroMe

 Jay is a parent of two and the founder of HeroMe.
-With 20+ years in technology and a deep personal investment in children’s emotional development, he created HeroMe to help families navigate big feelings through the power of personalized storytelling.
+With 20+ years in technology and a deep personal investment in children’s emotional development, he created HeroMe to help families work through big feelings with personalized storytelling.

 Connect on LinkedIn